 Peter was born and raised in the Shaw neighborhood in South St. Louis City.
 His dad, John, a US Air Force vet, worked for the federal government and served in the Missouri National Guard.
 His mom, Teresa, taught music and directed the choir at St. Margaret’s.
-Both parents have also been actively involved in the community — leading various neighborhood organizations.
-They even drove around on Neighborhood Watch trying to keep the community safe — with Peter in the back seat!
-Watching their passion for the neighborhood taught him the importance of community engagement, appreciation for diversity in backgrounds and opinions, and the value of empathy and hard work.
+Both parents have also been actively involved in the community — leading various neighborhood organizations, like the Shaw Neighborhood Association, and even starting a large and diverse neighborhood choir!
+Watching their passion for service taught him the importance of community engagement, appreciation for diversity in backgrounds and opinions, and the value of empathy and hard work.

 With his parents’ guidance and the support of his community, Peter graduated from St. Margaret of Scotland grade school and St. Louis University High School.
 He received a full scholarship to study musical theatre at The Catholic University of America in Washington, D.C.
 While there, Peter developed an excitement for politics and policy, and returned to St. Louis to study law at Washington University.
 He was honored to be admitted as a Webster Scholar for academic merit and commitment to public interest.